Skip to contents

 Step 3: Running the Analysis on a Sample Document

-To test the setup, we run the analysis on a single document with the standard chat() function, using the schema to ensure structured output.
+To test the setup, we run the analysis on a single document with chat() and the schema:

 example_task <- document_tasks[[1]] |>